beck1888/r4m/README.md

 ## Future

 I would also like to add controls for verbosity, emoji usage, style, and a button to create an audio overview.

-## Credits

-Thank you to Lottie Files for the loading animation: https://lottiefiles.com/free-animation/loading-animation-blue-VNMY2Tu4UQ